Dennis Gibson (academic): Academic

 Prof. Gibson was a lecturer at Teesside University from 1969 to 1977.
 He advised James Caldwell, culminating in Caldwell's PhD thesis in 1974.
 His first executive position was at Northumbria University, where he was Head of the Department of Mathematics, Science and Computing between 1977 and 1982.

 Shortly after he moved to Australia in 1982, he served as Deputy Director, and later the Director, of the Queensland Institute of Technology (the antecedent of the Queensland University of Technology).
 After the institute became a university in 1988 he served as its Vice-Chancellor until 2003.
 On 13 April of the same year, he was appointed the chancellor of RMIT, taking over from former CEO of ANZ Bank, Donald Mercer.

 In 2005, he became a member of the Council of Bond University, and a visiting professor at the University of Greenwich.

 He retired as Chancellor of RMIT in 2010, and was succeeded by Dr Ziggy Switkowski.

 Other leadership

 Currently, Prof. Gibson is the chairman of two technology companies as well as the Premier of Queensland's Smart Awards Committee; a trustee of the RMIT Foundation and a member of the International Assessment Panel for the Irish Higher Education Authority.

 Works

 Prof. Gibson has also authored over 100 publications on applied mathematics and higher education policy and management.

 Honours

-In 2002, he was made a Officer of the Order of Australia in recognition of his contribution to education.
+In 2002, he was made an Officer of the Order of Australia in recognition of his contribution to education.
 In 2003, he was awarded the Centenary Medal.

 He holds honorary doctorates from the Queensland University of Technology and University of the Sunshine Coast.